 Here are some simple steps you can take to spray, scrub and disinfect smarter and safer to improve the air quality in your home and help protect your health:

-- Look for non-toxic cleaning sprays that are U.S. EPA Safer Choice certified.
+- Look for plant powered cleaning sprays that are U.S. EPA Safer Choice certified.
 It’s a great way to find products that use the safest ingredients in their class, have proven superior performance, and avoid potentially toxic ingredients.

 - Find products with safer disinfectant chemical alternatives that have been shown to be just as effective in killing viruses and other germs without the related health hazards like: hydrogen peroxide.